My Quiet Kitchen

 • fine oat flour - use store-bought or make your own by blending rolled oats until fine

-• almond flour - this improves the texture of the oil-free batter; look for it near other gluten-free baking ingredients
+• almond flour - fat improves the texture of the oil-free batter.
+Look for it near other gluten-free baking ingredients.
+For a nut-free option, try this easy homemade sunflower seed flour.

 • unsweetened cocoa or cacao powder